daocorplimited/sparkapp/README.md

         kubectl apply -f spark-app.yaml -n spark

-It will work immediately but for the next run you need to adjust the parameter *metadata.name* for any another, because there could not be more than one application with the same name in a Kubernetes Cluster.
+It will work immediately but for the next run you need to adjust the parameter *metadata.name* to any another string, because there could not be more than one application with the same name in a Kubernetes Cluster.

 To make it programmatically invocable I have paramtrized it in a standard way with Helm (alternativelly Kustomize could be used).
 To run the parametrized SparkApplication, you need to call it as: